Macadamia

 Organic compost to feed the tree

 Before placing the tree, we fill the hole with organic compost produced on the farm itself.
-This natural fertiliser provides nutrients, improves soil structure and helps retain the moisture macadamia needs.
+This natural fertiliser provides nutrients, improves soil structure, feeds the microbiology and helps retain the moisture macadamia needs in its first months.
+The mix includes coffee pulp, pruning remains, leaves and other plant residues that decompose slowly and release nutrients throughout the season.

 In Numbers